aquatix/dammit.nl/content/posts/link-distribution-user-computer-skills.md

 The various levels really made me think, as a lot of people in my direct environment are already in the top 5%, which is of course completely out of whack with the levels of most of the population.
 Even the definition of this 'high computer-related abilities' level is interesting, as in my mind, the skills listed were already pretty basic, albeit above the 'really easy' stuff.

 If you want to target a broad consumer audience, it's safest to assume that users' skills are those specified for level 1.
 (But, remember that 14% of adults have even poorer skills, even disregarding the many who can't use a computer at all.)

+I do not normally tell people what to go read, but will do so now anyway: just read this article if you are in the industry.
+If you are even remotely connected to creating or designing or even thinking about software, sites, systems that other people will use, eat this food for thought.